Learn how to crochet a granny square with this easy-to-follow basic granny square pattern.

 Then work *3 trebles into the ring and 3 chains.
 Rep from * two more times.

 - Step 4 – Join in the round.

 Join the round with a slip stitch into the top of the first 3-ch in the round.

-For a multi coloured motif, fasten off the yarn and join in a new colour for this and each following round.
+For a multicolored motif, fasten off the yarn and join in a new color for this and each following round.

-Cut the old yarn and weave it in; join the new colour into any 3-chain corner space.
+Cut the old yarn and weave it in; join the new color into any 3-chain corner space.

-Begin the second round with the new colour.
+- Step 5 – Begin the second round with the new color.